-Antony Hosking is an Associate Professor in the Department of Computer Science at Purdue University, West Lafayette.
+Antony Hosking is Professor of Computer Science at the Australian National University, and Associate Professor of Computer Science at Purdue University, West Lafayette (on leave from 2015).
 He received a BSc in Mathematical Sciences from the University of Adelaide, Australia, in 1985, and an MSc in Computer Science from the University of Waikato, New Zealand, in 1987.
-He continued his graduate studies at the University of Massachusetts Amherst, receiving a PhD in Computer Science in 1995.
-His work is in the area of programming language design and implementation, with specific interests in database and persistent programming languages, object-oriented database systems, dynamic memory management, compiler optimisations, and architectural support for programming languages and applications.
-He is a Senior Member of the Association for Computing Machinery and Member of the Institute of Electrical and Electronics Engineers.
+He continued his graduate studies at the University of Massachusetts Amherst, receiving a PhD in Computer Science in 1995.He was named a Distinguished Scientist of the Association for Computing Machinery in 2012, a member of AITO in 2013, and is a Member of the Institute of Electrical and Electronics Engineers.
 He regularly serves on programme and steering committees of major conferences, mostly focused on programming language design and implementation.